pyroscope/pyrocore/docs/setup.rst

 .. important::

-    Remember to restart *rTorrent* for the new configuration to take effect.
+    Remember to restart `rTorrent` for any new configuration to take effect.

-    If you also installed the `rtorrent-ps`_ distribution of *rTorrent*, do not forget to activate the extended features available with it, by setting ``pyro.extended`` to ``1`` in the above configuration.
+    If you also installed the `rTorrent-PS`_ distribution of `rTorrent`, do not forget to activate the extended features available with it.
+    Starting with *version 1.1*, that activation is automatic, as shown above.
+    In older builds, set ``pyro.extended`` to ``1`` in the above configuration.

 .. _backfill-data: